Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 It is essential to prevent overheating when brewing with a Moka pot, mainly because this can potentially lead to safety concerns.

-To avoid overheating, always use medium heat for stovetop Moka pots and ensure the coffee doesn’t stay on the stove longer than necessary.
+To avoid overheating, always use medium heat for stovetop Moka pots and don’t keep the coffee on the heat source longer than needed.

 If you have an electric Moka Pot, ensure it has automatic shutoff functions once it finishes brewing.